AnneQuinkenstein/weather_app/README.md

  <br/> <br/>

 ### and now? <br/>
-if you allow the Location or type in a City of your Choice <br/>
+if you allow the Location <br/> or type in a City of your Choice <br/>
-### -> it disyplays Weather?! of today & a 5 days forecast
+### - -> Weather?! displays the weather of today & a 5 days forecast

 <br/><br/>